Belfair, Washington: Parks and recreation

 Belfair serves as a gateway town for the Hood Canal region, and is the last town with services before visitors reach Tahuya State Forest.

 The Theler Wetlands have walking trails meandering through 135 acre of tidal wetlands, offering boardwalks and well-groomed paths with views of Hood Canal, Union River, and a tidal estuary.
 Other nature trails can be found near Belfair Elementary.

 Arts and culture

 Belfair is home to "The Taste of Hood Canal", an annual event falling on the second Saturday in August.
-This festival features local artists, foods, a classic car show and is sponsored by the North Mason Rotary Club.
+This festival, which is sponsored by the North Mason Rotary Club, features local artists, foods, and a classic car show.

 Belfair is also home to the Mary E. Theler Community Center.

 Infrastructure

 Health care

-Belfair is the regional service hub for North Mason County.
+Belfair is the regional service hub for northern Mason County.
 Harrison Hospital operates an urgent care facility in Belfair, and local doctor offices are in the area along with other professional services.
 The area has local and chain restaurants, along with two major grocery stores.
 Local shopping includes gift stores.
 Timberland Regional Library has a local branch in Belfair.
 Several public golf courses are nearby, including McCormick Woods, Gold Mountain, Alderbrook, Trophy Lake, Horseshoe Lake, and Lakeland Village.